hoodiehq-archive/documentation/de/hoodieverse/hoodie-concepts.md

 See <a href="http://offlinefirst.org/" target="_blank">offlinefirst.org</a>, <a href="https://github.com/offlinefirst/" target="_blank">on GitHub</a> and <a href="https://github.com/offlinefirst/research" target="_blank">discussions and research</a>

 ### Mindblowing right?
-Now lets check the <a href="system-requirements-browser-compatibilities-prerequisites-before-getting-started-with-hoodie.html">requirements</a> for Hoodie.
+Now lets check out the <a href="system-requirements-browser-compatibilities-prerequisites-before-getting-started-with-hoodie.html">requirements</a> for Hoodie.